khushi-purwar/Developer-Days/README.md

 ## WEEK-2 Solution

 1. [Todo App](https://dev-todo-app.herokuapp.com/) : It is a simple todo application built using MERN stack.
 It has the functionality to add a new task, delete the task and uncheck and check the task.

+## SAWO WEEK CHALLENGE

+1. Create any porject with SAWO Labs Integration

+### SAWO WEEK SOLUTION

+1. [Blog App](https://blogapplication.vercel.app/) : Application built using HTML, CSS and JS.
+It is an application where user can add a new blog, edit it, delete it as well as view other blogs and make changes in them.
+Application uses LocalStorage, therefore blog will not be deleted when the browser is closed.
+Application also includes a login page which is made using `SAWO LABS`